oguzhanihlamur/spring-security/AuthorizationServer/README.md

 - H2 Database (for development)

 ## Configuration
 The application runs on port 9000 by default.
-You can modify this in `application.properties`.
+You can modify this in `application.yml`.

 ## Security
 - Uses Basic Authentication for client credentials